h-harshit/Intent-Classifier/README.md

  'commonQ.just_details'

  The intent classifier was developed for a chat bot to identify the intent behind the statement and then reply accordingly.
+ The classifier can also classify the input statements fed in Hindi-English coded SMS Lingo.